hacksparrow/talking-image/README.md

 ## Give me a quick demo!

+Make sure you habe Node.js installed on your system.
 Clone this repo and run the demo server to see the demos.
 Follow these instructions:

     $ git clone git@github.com:hacksparrow/talking-image.git
     $ npm install